Pozol

-Pozol (from the Nahuatl Pozōlli) is the name of both fermented corn dough and the cocoa drink made from it, which has its origins in Pre-Columbian Mesoamerica.
+Pozol (from the Nahuatl Pozōlli) is the name of both fermented corn dough and the cacao drink made from it, which has its origins in Pre-Columbian Mesoamerica.
 The drink is consumed in the south of Mexico in the states of Campeche, Chiapas, and Tabasco.
 It is a thirst quencher that has also been used to fight diseases.
 It has also aided indigenous peoples of the Americas as sustenance on long trips across the jungles.